-The conversion of data into ciphertext, which is only accessible through a specific decryption key, ensures data integrity. since the data is converted into an unreadable format with encryption, it eliminates the chances of data snooping or data theft.
+Converting data into ciphertext, which is only accessible through a specific decryption key, ensures data integrity.
+Since the data is converted into an unreadable format with encryption, it eliminates the chances of data snooping or data theft.

 Data encryption remains a reliable form of data storage and transport.
 It works as an extra layer of security in transmitting your confidential data.
-It can be used to increase the security level of individual files, devices, machines, or hard disks and protect them from counterfeit activities, attacks, or malicious actors.
+It can increase the security level of individual files, devices, machines, or hard disks and protect them from counterfeit activities, attacks, or malicious actors.

-The encryption key is a complex series of numbers that are jumbled in a specific way.
+The encryption key is a complex series of numbers jumbled in a specific way.
 The length of the encryption key determines its strength.
 The larger the size of the key, the harder it is to hack.
-It will be a tactical task to unravel a key that is a very complex series of numbers, e.g.,128-bits to 256-bits, to decrypt a message.
+To decrypt a message, it will be a tactical task to unravel a key that is a very complex series of numbers, e.g.,128-bits to 256-bits.

 The following are the main types of data encryption:

-In symmetric data encryption, the private password is used to both encrypt and decrypt data.
+In symmetric data encryption, the private password is used to encrypt and decrypt data.
 The communities using symmetric encryption should share the key so that it can be used for decrypting data.
-Symmetric encryption is an ancient but unique method of encryption, and it is much more efficient and faster in performance than asymmetric encryption.
+Symmetric encryption is an ancient but unique method of encryption, and it is much more efficient and performs faster than asymmetric encryption.

-Symmetric encryption is used for encrypting bulk data or massive data such as database encryption, because of its better feat.
-If you are using symmetric encryption for your database, you should keep a secret key or password available to the database for encryption or decryption.
+Symmetric encryption is used for encrypting bulk data or massive data, such as database encryption, because of its better feat.
+If you use symmetric encryption for your database, you should keep a secret key or password available to the database for encryption or decryption.

-Examples of symmetric encryption are transactions via credit card or debit card, OTP verifications, or hashing.
+Examples of symmetric encryption are transactions via credit or debit cards, OTP verifications, or hashing.

-A private key is only known as a secret decryption key between the key initiator and a receiver.
-This process can happen vice versa the sender can use a private key, and receivers may have the public key to authenticate the sender.
-An important point to highlight is that you don't have to lock and unlock messages physically.
+A private key is only known as a secret decryption between the key initiator and a receiver.
+This process can happen and vice versa.
+The sender can use a private key, and receivers may have a public key to authenticate the sender.
+The critical point is that you don’t have to lock and unlock messages physically.

 Asymmetric encryption is used in encrypted emails and cryptocurrencies by browsers to verify e-signatures and digital signatures or establish a secure network connection.
 TLS stands for transport layer security, and SSL stands for secure sockets layer, mainly depending on asymmetric encryption.

-PKI, mostly known as public key infrastructure, is the framework used for data encryption in the domain of cybersecurity.
+PKI, mostly known as public critical infrastructure, is the framework used for data encryption in cybersecurity.
 It allows protected communication between the server and the client.
 Here the server is the sender, and the client is the receiver, which can be your website and the user.
-It performs encryption straightly with the keys that it generates, where one key is a public key and the second is a private key.
+It performs encryption straightly with the keys it generates, where one is a public key and the second is a private one.

-The three main components of the public key infrastructure are digital certificates, certificate authority, and registry authority.
-All of these play an essential role in verifying the identities of machines and their owners, which are performing transactions, to protect data from attacks and maintain security.
+The three main components of the public critical infrastructure are digital certificates, certificate authority, and registry authority.
+All these play an essential role in verifying the identities of machines and their owners performing transactions to protect data from attacks and maintain security.

-There are several data encryption algorithms that users can choose depending on their use case.
+Users can choose several data encryption algorithms depending on their use case.
 But the most popular algorithms are ECC, AES, Twofish, and Triple DES.
-The essential mathematical properties used by these algorithms to generate public and private keys are RSA, ECC, and Diffie-Hellman.
+The essential mathematical properties these algorithms use to generate public and private keys are RSA, ECC, and Diffie-Hellman.

 Some best encryption algorithms are: